whitneylsmith/HRDataExplorationSQL/README.md

 #### 1. Find the longest ongoing project for each department.

-First I'm inserted extra data into the `projects` table for a better test of the longest project for each department.
+First I inserted extra data into the `projects` table for a better test of the longest project for each department.
 ```
 INSERT INTO projects (name, start_date, end_date, department_id)
 VALUES ('HR Project 2', '2023-01-12', '2023-07-30', 1),
        ('IT Project 2', '2023-02-14', '2023-08-30', 2),
        ('Sales Project 2', '2023-03-01', '2023-09-30', 3);
 ```
 Next I created a temp table to calculate and store the number of days between the start and end date.
+Because I used MS SQL Server for this project, I had to use the `DATEDIFF` function rather than subtracting the two dates.
 ```
 DROP TABLE IF EXISTS #project_days
 CREATE TABLE #project_days (